-In 2017, discharge in the MCR was near average for the majority of the year.
-Reservoir elevation in ALR was near average during the winter but above average for the remainder of the year.
+In 2018, discharge in the MCR was near average for the majority of the year.
+Reservoir elevation in ALR was above average throughout the year in 2018.
 Discharge in the MCR and reservoir elevation are affected by operations at Revelstoke Dam but also are highly dependent on inter-annual variation in weather.
 Both natural inter-annual variability and the flow regime change have the potential to influence fish populations in the MCR.

 Variation in discharge before and after the flow regime change was not analyzed in detail within this study.
 However, discharges were presented (Section 3.1 and Appendix C) to provide context when interpreting trends in fish populations in the MCR.
 The effects of the flow regime change on water levels and other habitat variables are assessed as part of BC Hydro's MCR Physical Habitat Monitoring Project (CLBMON-15a).
 A key finding of that study based on modelling results in years past was a predicted 32% increase in permanently wetted riverbed area during times of low reservoir elevation and no backwatering effect from ALR (Golder 2013).
 An increase in the permanently wetted riverbed area would be expected to increase the benthic productivity in the study area, which could result in benefits to the fish community (Perrin et al. 2004).
 In addition, the results suggested greater diel variation in water levels at some sites after the flow regime change (Golder 2013).
 Greater diel variation is plausible because the range of possible discharges at REV changed from 0-1,700 m3/s to 142-2,124 m3/s with the flow regime change.

 There also were possible differences in diel temperature variations, with narrower daily temperature ranges after the flow regime change than before, although modelled differences were small (<1°C) and may or may not be biologically significant (Golder 2013).

 The changes in hydrology after the new flow regime have the potential to affect fish populations through direct effects such as habitat suitability and bioenergetics, or through "bottom-up" effects related to changes in primary production and food availability.
-In future years of CLBMON-16, hydrology measured by CLBMON-15a and primary productivity measured as part of the MCR Ecological Productivity Monitoring Project (CLBMON-15b) will be compared to fish population data collected during this program.
+The MCR Ecological Productivity Monitoring Project (CLBMON-15b) found that a greater area of permanently submerged substrate associated with the minimum flow increased the biomass of periphyton and benthic invertebrates in the MCR, with a larger effect in Reach 4 than Reach 3 and during months when ALR was not backwatering the MCR study area (Schleppe et al. 2018).